alinesresende/alinesresende/README.md

 I'm a software developer, passionate about technology and innovation.

-At the moment I'm learning iOS Mobile with Swift and developing projects with TypeScript.
+At the moment I'm learning Java and developing projects with TypeScript.

 **Front-end technologies**: